a-wow/DiscordBotWoW-2.0/README.md

 - Launch the bot

 ## Commands
-Commands related to the game server
+Commands related to the game server:<br>
 _!bind <account>_ - Links your Discord account to your WoW account<br>
 _!checkbind_ - Checks which WoW account your Discord account is linked to<br>
 _!unbind_ - Unlinks your Discord account from your WoW account<br>